Aircloak/aircloak/air/docs/content/deployment.md

 Insights Air instance it should connect to as well as a static configuration for the datasources that should be made available through it.

-The Insight Air and Insights Cloak configurations contain secrets.
+The Insights Air and Insights Cloak configurations contain secrets.
-The Insights Cloak uses them to secure the communication between itself and Insight Air, while Insights Air uses secrets for securing the communication with the analyst.
+The Insights Cloak uses them to secure the communication between itself and Insights Air, while Insights Air uses secrets for securing the communication with the analyst.

 Insights Datasource Connector derives its configuration from that of Insights Cloak.